What is a Parlay Bet in Sports? Maximize Your Winnings!

 Win All Legs for Payout

-For your parlay to be successful, every single selection you made must win.
+For your parlay to be successful, every single one of your chosen bets (legs) must win.
 If even one leg loses, the entire parlay loses.

 Comparison